jweb-development/cisco-umbrella/docs/api.md

 ---
 ## CiscoUmbrella.deleteEnforcementDomain(domainID): Promise

-`CiscoUmbrella.deleteEnforcementDomain` is a class function that deletes a domain based on their ID from cisco enforcement domains.
+`CiscoUmbrella.deleteEnforcementDomain` is a class function that deletes a domain based on their ID from Cisco Enforcement domains.

 ### Arguments:
+- `domainID` - ID of Enforcement domain to be deleted

 ### Examples:
 ```js